AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 specify:

--  ``max_revision`` (int or float, optional), specifies the upper limit on the number of revisions for each sample when performing :ref:`abductive reasoning in the knowledge base <kb-abd>`.
+-  ``max_revision`` (int or float, optional), specifies the upper limit on the number of revisions for each example when performing :ref:`abductive reasoning in the knowledge base <kb-abd>`.
 If float, denotes the fraction of the total length that can be revised.
 A value of -1 implies no restriction on the number of revisions.
 Defaults to -1.